jupyterhub/jupyter-remote-desktop-proxy/images/README.md

 1. The _full_ qgis version, such as `qgis-3.31.2`
 2. A _partial_ qgis version, such as `qgis-3.31`

+All the available tags can be found [here](https://quay.io/repository/jupyter-remote-desktop-proxy/qgis?tab=tags)

 ## Policy for adding images